ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 seconds and smearing, as well as details around smearing timescales.
 Supported smearing algorithms MUST be defined or referenced.

-## Backwards compatibility with NTS and NTPv4
+## Backwards Compatibility with NTS and NTPv4

 The desire for compatibility with older protocols should not prevent addressing deployment issues or cause ossification of the protocol caused by middleboxes